-Figure 20.
-Water content changes due to capillary rise in different soil-geosynthetic systems (McCartney et al. 2008)
+Figure 14.
+Water content changes due to capillary rise in different soilgeosynthetic systems (McCartney et al. 2008)

 In addition to causing a capillary break, geosynthetics have been used in pavements to drain water from unsaturated soils by wicking action (Zerfass 1986).
 In this case, the polymer type must be carefully selected to ensure that the geosynthetic is wettable.
 Stormont et al. (2007) used geocomposites with fiberglass geotextiles to induce a wicking action that would drain water from unsaturated, compacted base course layers in a pavement system.
-Fiberglass has a higher affinity to water than other geosynthetic polymers (Henry and Patton 1998; Stormont and Ramos 2004).
+Fiberglass has a higher affinity to water than other geosynthetic polymers (Stormont and Ramos 2004, Henry and Patton 1998).
 The geocomposite capillary barrier drain removes water from soil while pore pressures remain negative, leading to higher stiffness in the system.
 The geocomposite system comprises a capillary barrier layer (a geonet) sandwiched between transport layers (certain geotextiles).
 This study involved an experimental component in which water was infiltrated on the top of a pavement base course, and drainage from the geocomposite and the soil layers was collected.
-The geocomposite was successful in draining sufficient water under suction to prevent development of positive pore water pressures in the base course, and to limit water movement into the underlying subgrade soil.
+The geocomposite was successful in draining sufficient water under suction to prevent development of positive pore water pressures in the base course and to limit water movement into the underlying subgrade soil.

-6.1.4.
-Impact on landfill leak-detection systems
+4.1.4 Impact on Landfill Leak Detection Systems

 Rowe and Iryo (2005) noted that a geosynthetic capillary barrier may lead to unexpected behavior in the leak-detection or secondary leachate collection system below a landfill composite liner.
 Finite element simulations were used to conduct a parametric study that included assessment of the impact of the initial conditions in the underlying foundation soils and of the distance from the leakage point to the drainage point on the time for leakage to be detected.
 They found that the time for leakage depends on the initial degree of saturation of the material.
-A good comparison was obtained between predicted leakage using numerical simulations and field monitoring results.
+Good comparison was obtained between predicted leakage using numerical simulations and field monitoring results.
 It was concluded that the time at which leakage occurs from primary landfill liner systems may be seriously overestimated.